Vermont women make history on election night

 She is joined by a fellow groundbreaker.

-“It’s really exciting to have this happen," said Taylor Small, who’s representing Chittenden 6-7 as a progressive.
+“It’s really exciting to have this happen," said Taylor Small, who will represent Chittenden 6-7 as a Progressive.

-In the Vermont House, Small will be covering Winooski and a sliver of Burlington as the first openly transgender state legislator.
+In the Vermont House, Small will cover Winooski and a sliver of Burlington as the first openly transgender state legislator.

 Something she sees as a step in the right direction.